 Our clients often as us what the difference is between debt consolidation and bankruptcy.
 Generally, debt consolidation involves reorganizing all of your individual debt payments into one “manageable” payment.
-However, throughout my many years of experience as a bankruptcy attorney I have encountered several problems with debt consolidation.
+However, throughout our many years of experience as bankruptcy attorneys, we at Freire & Gonzalez, P.A., have encountered several problems with debt consolidation.
 Some of these issues include:

 Proponents of debt consolidation often mention privacy as one of the biggest draws to entering into a debt consolidation.
 However, the price for privacy may be high.
 Depending on the type of debt consolidation you are engaged in, you may not be dealing with all of your creditors at once.
 Therefore, if you are in a debt consolidation and the company you are using is only consolidating one or a few of your debts at a time your creditors can and will continue to contact you and may even file a lawsuit against you for monies owed.
 In contrast, upon filing for bankruptcy the automatic stay is put into effect which prohibits creditors from engaging in any sort of collection activity against you, including but not limited to: phone calls, lawsuits, garnishments, repossessions and foreclosures.